oceanprotocol/docs/user-guides/how-to-df-estimate-apy.md

 1. A 4-year investment period
 2. A 6-mo investment period

-These examples are meant to be as simple as possible so anyone can understand them.
-They are naive investment strategies and are meant to provide the reader some examples to build upon.
-Please copy this spreadsheet and modify as you wish.
+The above are simplified examples meant for everyone to understand.
+They are naive investment strategies and are meant to provide you, the reader, with some examples to build upon.
+You can use these as a reference to create your own plan, so feel free to make a copy of this spreadsheet and customize it to your needs and wants.

 <figure><img src="../.gitbook/assets/gif/mafs.gif" alt=""><figcaption><p>It doesn't have to be scary.</p></figcaption></figure>